PUlanowski/GcpGradProject/README.md

 <br>

 3. [GCP - Cloud shell](https://cloud.google.com/shell/) - Cloud Shell is an online development and operations environment accessible anywhere with your browser.
 You can manage your resources with its online terminal preloaded with utilities such as the gcloud command-line tool, kubectl, and more.
 You can also develop, build, debug, and deploy your cloud-based apps using the online Cloud Shell Editor.
-<br><span style = "background-color: #ABBAFF">Because Cloud Shell exist in GCP ecosystem it has some advantages regarding to credentials vs using SDK on on-prem machine.</span>
+<br><br><span style = "background-color: #ABBAFF">Note: Because Cloud Shell exist in GCP ecosystem it has some advantages regarding to credentials vs using SDK on on-prem machine.</span>
 <br>

 4. [Python](https://www.python.org/) - Python is an interpreted high-level general-purpose programming language.
 Its design philosophy emphasizes code readability with its use of significant indentation.
 Its language constructs as well as its object-oriented approach aim to help programmers write clear, logical code for small and large-scale projects
-<br><span style = "background-color: #ABBAFF">In this project Python is used as connector, orchestrator ans scheduler.
+<br><br><span style = "background-color: #ABBAFF">Note: In this project Python is used as connector, orchestrator ans scheduler.
 Essentially as front-end to tap into multiple APIs.</span>
 <br>

 5. [GCP - PubSub](https://cloud.google.com/pubsub/docs/overview) - Pub/Sub, which stands for Publisher/Subscriber, allows services to communicate asynchronously, with latencies on the order of 100 milliseconds.
 Pub/Sub is used for streaming analytics and data integration pipelines to ingest and distribute data.
 It is equally effective as messaging-oriented middleware for service integration or as a queue to parallelize tasks.
-<br><span style = "background-color: #ABBAFF">In this project Pub/Sub ingest tweeter stream.</span>
+<br><br><span style = "background-color: #ABBAFF">Note: In this project Pub/Sub ingest tweeter stream.</span>
 <br>

 6. [GCP - DataFlow](https://cloud.google.com/dataflow/) - Dataflow is a fully managed service for executing Apache Beam pipelines within the Google Cloud Platform ecosystem.
 Dataflow jobs are billed per second, based on the actual use of Dataflow batch or streaming workers.
 Additional resources, such as Cloud Storage or Pub/Sub, are each billed per that service’s pricing.
-<br><span style = "background-color: #ABBAFF">In this project Dataflow was chosen as a cost friendly solution that can handle flow to archiving tweets and populating BigQuery Table.</span>
+<br><br><span style = "background-color: #ABBAFF">Note: In this project Dataflow was chosen as a cost friendly solution that can handle flow to archiving tweets and populating BigQuery Table.</span>
 <br>

 7. [GCP - BigQuery](https://cloud.google.com/bigquery/) - BigQuery is a fully-managed, serverless data warehouse that enables scalable analysis over petabytes of data.
 It is a Platform as a Service that supports querying using ANSI SQL.
 It also has built-in machine learning capabilities.
-<br><span style = "background-color: #ABBAFF">In this project Big Query handle data storage in tabular form and querying right data parts.
+<br><br><span style = "background-color: #ABBAFF">Note: In this project Big Query handle data storage in tabular form and querying right data parts.
 Also it provides data for both semi-external services DataPrep & DataStudio.</span>
 <br>

 8. [GCP - Cloud Storage](https://cloud.google.com/storage/) - Google Cloud storage is a part of the Google Cloud Platform, which aims to be a competitor to Amazon S3 and Amazon Web Services (AWS) as well as other big names in the market such as Microsoft.
 It focuses on the development and deployment of modern web applications.
 Aimed at companies of all sizes, Google Cloud offers object storage with no limits on the amount of data stored or the size of objects.
 Google promises low latency and high durability for its service, and data can be stored in locations around the world.
 What’s more, it can be accessed via the command line or through a web browser.
-<br><span style = "background-color: #ABBAFF">In this project Cloud Storage is used for archiving tweets in AVRO format.</span>
+<br><br><span style = "background-color: #ABBAFF">Note: In this project Cloud Storage is used for archiving tweets in AVRO format.</span>
 <br>

 9. [GCP - Cloud Natural Language API](https://cloud.google.com/natural-language/) - The powerful pre-trained models of the Natural Language API empowers developers to easily apply natural language understanding (NLU) to their applications with features including sentiment analysis, entity analysis, entity sentiment analysis, content classification, and syntax analysis.
-<br><span style = "background-color: #ABBAFF">In this project Natural LAnguage API is used to analyze and deliver tweet sentiment and magnitude of all streamed tweets.</span>
+<br><br><span style = "background-color: #ABBAFF">Note: In this project Natural LAnguage API is used to analyze and deliver tweet sentiment and magnitude of all streamed tweets.</span>
 <br>

 10. [DataPrep](https://cloud.google.com/dataprep/) - Dataprep by Trifacta is an intelligent data service for visually exploring, cleaning, and preparing structured and unstructured data for analysis, reporting, and machine learning.
 Because Dataprep is serverless and works at any scale, there is no infrastructure to deploy or manage.
 Your next ideal data transformation is suggested and predicted with each UI input, so you don’t have to write code.
-<br><span style = "background-color: #ABBAFF">In this project DataPrep is used to initial clean tweets before sending to NL API and in mind of future usage of non-technical employees of startup who wants to produce tables not worrying about much technicalities.</span>
+<br><br><span style = "background-color: #ABBAFF">Note: In this project DataPrep is used to initial clean tweets before sending to NL API and in mind of future usage of non-technical employees of startup who wants to produce tables not worrying about much technicalities.</span>
 <br>

 11. [DataStudio](https://datastudio.google.com) - Data Studio is Google's free data visualization tool that allows you to: